 MSCI 575 - Aquatic Microbial Ecology.
 Fall, odd years (3) Anderson, Kator.
-Recommended: Organic chemistry or biochemistry

-This course provides an introduction to the role that microorganisms play in the biogeochemical cycling and production of dissolved and particulate inorganic and organic matter in freshwater and marine ecosystems.
+Recommended: Organic chemistry or biochemistry and organic matter in freshwater and marine ecosystems.
 The approach will be ecological, relating environmental physiochemical properties to regulation of microbial processes, distributions, and biodiversity.
 Topics will include state of the art methods for detecting distributions, biomass, and activities of microorganisms in the natural environment, the energetics regulating microbial processes, microbial biochemical pathways, biodegradation, microbial interactions, and the role that microorganisms play in the food webs of various ecosystems.
 Although emphasis will be placed on marine systems, processes in lacustrine, riverine, and groundwater ecosystems will also be discussed.
 Readings will draw heavily on the primary literature.